rpy2/rpy2/doc/source/robjects.rst

 .. code-block:: python

-   import rpy2.robjects.packages as rpackages utils = rpackages.importr("utils")
+   from rpy2.robjects.packages import importr utils = importr("utils")

 The object :obj:`utils` is now a module-like object, in the sense that its :attr:`__dict__` contains keys corresponding to the R symbols.